-Avoid adding cold water: Never add broth or cold water into an earthen pot that is already heated.
+- Avoid adding cold water into an earthen pot that is already heated.

-Earthenware alone in the dishwasher: If you are using the dishwasher for washing the glazed, earthenware do not put in other cookware with it.
+- If you are using the dishwasher for washing the glazed earthenware do not put in other cookware with it.
 The rubbing may cause scratches on the earthenware.

-Avoid scratchy powdered cleaners: The scratchy powdered cleaner for cleaning your earthenware.
+- Avoid the scratchy powdered cleaner for cleaning your earthenware.
 Use only a mild soap.

-Soak the unglazed earthenware: To remove food items stuck to your unglazed earthenware, simply soak it in water without detergent.
+- Soak the unglazed earthenware to remove food items stuck to your unglazed clay utensils.
+Avoid detergent.
 The detergent might be absorbed by the earthenware and prove poisonous while being used the next time.